flutter/website/src/release/breaking-changes/dispose.md

 }
 ```

-To locate the wrong disposal, check the call stack of the error.
+To locate the incorrect disposal, check the call stack of the error.
 If the call stack points to `dispose`
 in your code, this disposal is incorrect and should be fixed.

 If the error occurs in Flutter code, `dispose()` was